tommyhall/tommyhall.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hello.
 I'm a software & web developer in the Annex, Toronto.
-I love coffee, horror films, board games, cats, and *Heroes of the Storm* deep cuts.
+I love board games, *The Atlantic*, horror films, and *Heroes of the Storm* deep cuts.
 I do not love IPAs.

 Feel free to check out my [Github](https://github.com/tommyhall) and [LinkedIn](https://www.linkedin.com/in/tom-hall-55087288) profiles.